emg110/aldebaran/README.md

 # aldebaran
-Aldebaran is the shiniest star in the constellation.
+Aldebaran is the shiniest star in the Taurus constellation & 14th shinniest in nightsky.